Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 Air Frying

-• Overview: Air frying uses rapidly circulating hot air to cook food, giving it a crispy texture similar to deep frying but without the need for large amounts of oil.
+• Overview: Air frying uses rapidly circulating hot air to cook food, giving it a crispy texture similar to deep frying but without large amounts of oil.
 You can think of it like a high-powered convection oven in a smaller space.
 This makes air frying a healthier option while still producing crunchy, yummy results.

 • Equipment needed: To air fry, you’ll need an air fryer, a source of electricity, and a basket to place your food in (this comes with the air fryer).
 Many air fryers also come with accessories like racks for layered cooking or silicone liners for easier cleanup.
-I personally like to air fry on a sheet of foil and if I’m feeling lazy I can use the foil as a plate to avoid extra dishes (and conserve soap and water 😉 ).

 • How temperature is maintained: The air fryer heats up quickly and maintains a consistent temperature using a built-in fan to circulate hot air evenly around the food.
 Most air fryers have adjustable temperature and timer settings, so be sure to check on your food to avoid overcooking.

 • Example dish: Lately, air frying has been one of my new favorite cooking methods!
 You can crisp up frozen foods and chicken wings, or even roast fresh vegetables.
-Plus, you can even reheat leftovers like pizza or baked goods to restore their crispiness without making them soggy.
+Plus, you can reheat leftovers like pizza or baked goods to restore their crispiness without making them soggy.

 Grilling